 It is helpful to imagine the numbers of a clock face on circles and curves.
 Pivot with the needle down as you come to each ‘number’ on the clock face, making slight adjustments to the position of the fabric each time as you gently sew round the curve.

 You may be tracing a pattern piece that has markings on it, for instance, eyes or other facial features.
 These will be embroidered on after the appliqué piece has been stitched onto the background.

 Trace the features onto the fusible web when you trace the outline of your piece.
 Once you have fused the webbing to the fabric and cut out your piece, hold it up to a window or lightbox and using an air-erasable fabric pen or dress-makers chalk pencil, trace the features through to the right-side of your piece.

 The paper backing can then be removed and the piece positioned as normal.

 If you use an air-erasable fabric pen, please do check that it is not set by heat so you can remove the pen marks after you have stitched in the features.

 Appliqué Pressing Sheet

 I use an appliqué pressing sheet to make this layering process easier.
 Once I have cut out all my pieces I lay them RIGHT SIDE DOWN on the paper pattern.

 Think carefully of the order in which the pieces need to be laid.
-In the example above, the leaves were placed first, then the strawberries and finally the flowers and strawberry tops.
+In the example above, the flowers and strawberry tops were placed first, then the strawberries and finally the leaves.
+This can be a bit confusing as you are working in reverse.

 (NOTE: You can use baking parchment as an alternative if you don’t have access to a pressing sheet.)